KezMill/edition_test_km/paratext/docs/0-beginner-guide.md

 It will take a few moments to set up your new repository.
 After it’s created, GitHub will automatically redirect you to your repository’s home page.

->> <u>`Note`</u>: Your repository home page is what GitHub calls your repository’s “**main branch**.”
+>> **`Note`**: Your repository home page is what GitHub calls your repository’s “**main branch**.”
 The main branch is the primary and definitive version of the project's code, where you organize and store all your folders and files.
 In Figure 5, you’ll see it’s set as your repository’s default.

 ![Figure 5: edition_test_km Repository Home Page](https://)